This naval city has been turning boys into men for centuries so a

 Arnold Schwarzenegger lived and trained in Portsmouth for two years.

-It is guessed that up to 20,000 prostitutes worked at the port by the end of the 1700s.
+It’s estimated that up to 20,000 prostitutes worked at the port by the end of the 1700s.

 Sir Arthur Conan Doyle played for the club that would become Portsmouth FC.
+Shame he can’t solve the mystery of their Premier League status?.

 Drinks - If it's a pint you're after you won't do much better than Brewhouse and Kitchen, a microbrewery and pub that serves an unbelievable array of beers.
 If none of the 45 beers available catch your eye, maybe the speciality 'Beertails' (beer cocktails) will!